jorgemoralespou/educates-artifact-cli/README.md

 # Artifact CLI

-A command-line interface to package local folders, push them as OCI artifacts to a registry, and pull them back down with support for multiple artifact formats.
+A command-line interface to package local folders, push them as OCI artifacts to a registry, pull them back down, and sync multiple artifacts based on configuration with support for multiple artifact formats.

 ## Features